d-smith/vagrant-3-nodes-docker/README.md

 version of the ubuntu 14 version I was using... using wily did the trick (ami-05384865 in us-west-1).

+Local vagrant modified to update the kernel, service seems to start but routing to published service does not appear to work.

 The service was also exposed on a different port than I expected...

 More experimentation to nail this down is needed...

+vagrant plugin install vagrant-reload

 <pre>
 ubuntu@ip-10-0-0-195:~$ docker swarm init